OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/update.md

   appId                           application id
 ```

-Use `ll-cli update` to update a local app to latest versions in the remote repository, such as:
+Use `ll-cli update` to update a local app to the latest version in the remote repository, such as:

 ```bash
 ll-cli update <org.deepin.calculator>
 ```

-Here is the outputs:
+Here is the output:

 ```text
 update org.deepin.calculator , please wait a few minutes...